-Add all the diced vegetables into a bowl, then add the vinegar, lime juice, and salt.
-Finally add the cilantro to taste.
+Add all the diced vegetables to a bowl, then add the vinegar, lime juice, and salt.
+Finally, add the cilantro to taste.

 This is delicious over wild rice or with brown rice cakes, but also over summer salads, chicken, fish or by itself.